miguelcdpmarques/python-snovio/README.md

 ```
 from snovio import SnovioAPI
 ```
-add
 The next step is to get the credentials from the [API](https://app.snov.io/api-setting) tab of your account at Snov.io.

 ```
 SNOVIO_USER_ID = 'your-user-id'